What is the Patient Choice Scheme?

 What are the arrangements for patients to access urgent GP services or a visit if they fall ill at home?

-Area Teams have the responsibility to commission services for patients who register out of area, but who may need access to urgent care near or at home.
-It is important to note that this will not be the direct responsibility of registering practices if ATs fail to do so.
+NHS England regional teams/CCGs have the responsibility to commission services for patients who register out of area, but who may need access to urgent care near or at home.
+It is important to note that this will not be the direct responsibility of registering practices if regional teams/CCGs fail to do so.

 NHS England has suggested a number of different approaches to commissioning home visiting services, including: